-These are germ cell tumours.
-There are two main types (these account for 80% of all tumours)
+Testicular cancers are usually germ cell tumours (>95%).
+There are two main types (these account for 80% of all tumours):

 - Seminoma (dysgerminoma in women).
 These arise from the seminiferous tubules.
 They are a low-grade tumour and metastasis can occur via lymphatics and to the lungs.

 - Teratoma.
-A teratoma has a mixture of both mature and immature cells. initially they arise from germ cells, and often contain muscle, bone, fat and a variety of all sorts of other tissue.
+A teratoma has a mixture of both mature and immature cells.
+Initially, these arise from germ cells, and often contain muscle, bone, fat and a variety of all sorts of other tissue.
 They are classified according to the degree of differentiation.
-As always, well differentiated tumours have the best prognosis.
+As always, well-differentiated tumours have the best prognosis.

-- These account for 1-2% of all tumours
+- Testicular cancers account for 1-2% of all tumours

 - The incidence is very low, with prevalence being about 5 per 100 000